Zandreas12345/Creations/About_Me.md

 #  My name is Optimus.... not really, it's Andrew!

-My name is Andrew Ziakas and I am just a student at DIT UoI (Arta).
+I'm Andrew Ziakas and I am just a student at DIT UoI (Arta).
 I prefer the precision of a perfectly wired rack over the chaos of complex code.

 * Current Status: Studying...(4th Semester)📚